huntergps/handbook-docs/Fuse/05 - Triggers and Animators.md

 ## Data triggers

-Reacts to data changes, either from data binding or from the control context.
+These triggers react to data changes, either from data binding or from the control context.

 ### $(WhileTrue)
 `WhileTrue` is active while its `Value` property is `True` and inactive while it's false.